OVALInterpreter/ovaldi/docs/README.txt

      Other Options:
       -l <integer> = Log messages at the specified level.
 (DEBUG = 1, INFO = 2, MESSAGE = 3, FATAL = 4).
 DEFAULT=2
       -p           = print all information and error messages.
+      -y           = save the ovaldi.log file to a specific location.
       -z           = return md5 of current oval-definitions file.